Something about the place seems magical.

 What may be unusual is the number of retirees from Canada, USA, Europe, and Mexico City, mixed with and yet separated from local residents.
 What’s definitely unusual is the real estate for which some places reach seven figures in sticker price.
 As my friend wisely suggested: rent an apartment in Manhattan, but buy a winter house here in town.

-San Miguel de Allende can be reached by car or bus in about three to four hours time from Mexico City.
+San Miguel de Allende can be reached by car or bus in about three to four hours travel-time northwest from Mexico City.

-I made the photos on 3, 4, and 5 March 2012.
-This post is published on Fotoeins Fotopress (fotoeins.com).
+I made the photos between 3 and 5 March 2012 inclusive.
+This post is published on Fotoeins Fotopress at fotoeins.com.